-On 10 May 2016, The Emperor's Bridge Campaign's newsletter included a version of the following President's Letter from Campaign president John Lumea.
+On 10 May 2016, The Emperor's Bridge Campaign's newsletter included a version of the following President's Letter from Campaign founder John Lumea.

 The letter set a target year of 2018, the bicentennial of Emperor Norton's birth in 1818, for California state legislation simply adding "Emperor Norton Bridge" as an honorary name for the bridge system known as the San Francisco-Oakland Bay Bridge — leaving in place all existing names for the bridge and its constituent parts ("spans," tunnel, pedestrian/bike path, etc.).

 Everything in the September 2018 update, below, still applies.

 Too much of it, in fact: In 2019 — as in 2018 — state and local lawmakers failed to take up adding “Emperor Norton Bridge” as an honorary name for the Bay Bridge.

 The new focus of The Emperor’s Bridge Campaign’s bridge-naming effort is on 2022 — the 150th anniversary of Emperor Norton’s three “bridge Proclamations” of 1872.

 UPDATE — September 2018

 The political stars didn't align for an "Emperor Norton Bridge" naming in 2018 — but, the Campaign is continuing to push.